Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 The Amygdala and Cerebrum Can Work Together

-We can program our brain so that the amygdala and cerebrum work together for better outcomes.
+We can train our brain so that the amygdala and cerebrum work together for better results.

 Adrenaline, Cortisol, and Norepinephrine